janspoerer/janspoerer.github.io/_posts/2022-09-26-nlpjourney-6-of-75.markdown

 ## Which Goals Did I Miss?

 Miss: *When generating answers from PDFs, the software should be able to track pages and titles (provide context for the result).
-This is essential for users because they typically need to verify whether the generated answers are correct manually.*
+This is essential for users because they typically need to verify whether the generated answers are correct manually.* - I did not work on this.

 ## Was It a Good Week?

-My initial instinct would be to say no because I put in less time than I wanted to.
-BUT: I have passed the proposal.
-And, if I think about it more closely, something **even more significant happened during the proposal meeting**: My supervisor suggested **meeting with me weekly and dedicating one person from the chair to guide my research**.
-This addresses an issue I have sensed for a long while - I needed a jour fixe.
-I'm definitely a big believer in jour fixes and think that this frequent checkpoint will help me detect mistakes in my research direction much quicker.
+The paper on research methods in computer science was insightful.
+I have much more clarity now about my research plan and about how to approach my research articles.

+But, I am not satisfied with my focus again.
+Thus, I am currently writing this weekly update while my phone is at home.
+The phone is a big issue that I need to be more aware of, and additionally I will again enforce that I have days without any meetings to have a less scattered daily structure.
+A synergy effect of having meeting-free days is that this eliminates the need to bring a phone.

 ## Short-Term Tasks for The Coming Week